Creature feature: Opossums are nature's pest control

 Here are some other fun facts about these helpful critters.

-The word opossum is derived from an Algonquin Indian word, apasum, which roughly translates to "white animal," according to the Opossum Society of the United States.
+The word opossum is derived from an Algonquian Indian word, apasum, which roughly translates to "white animal," according to the Opossum Society of the United States.
 While many species of opossum exist in the world, only the Virginia opossum is native to the United States.

 Throughout the United States, the terms opossum and possum are used interchangeably, with possum more common in the South, and indeed they are the same animal.
 However, in Australia, a possum is an entirely separate animal from the opossum.